The Healthcare Law Review: USA

 The two major government healthcare payment programmes in the United States are Medicare and Medicaid.
 Medicare is a federal programme that primarily provides coverage for individuals who are age 65 and over, disabled or have end-stage renal disease.
 Medicare is currently the largest (in total dollars) federal healthcare programme, providing health insurance for the elderly and certain other individuals.
 Medicare offers a number of payment arrangements, including traditional indemnity fee-for-service coverage (Traditional Medicare) and Medicare HMOs, known as Medicare Advantage plans.
 Medicare beneficiaries may choose between the two types of plans.

 A significant change in Medicare policy affecting outpatient services was implemented through Section 603 of the Bipartisan Budget Act of 2015, capping the ability of hospitals to add new off-campus outpatient departments and have them reimbursed under the favourable OPPS rates.
 Unless grandfathered or meeting limited exceptions, these new off-campus facilities are reimbursed at lower, freestanding rates (site-neutral rates).
 CMS decreased the outpatient hospital rates subject to Section 603 to 40 per cent of the current OPPS rates, a major hardship for land-locked hospitals or those in communities with changing demographics and geographies, and further expanded 'site-neutrality' rate cuts for all off-campus hospital departments.
-Site neutrality has also been embraced by private payors and state Medicaid programmes and is expected to be expanded to other services and payors.
-However, site neutrality has faced significant opposition, particularly from the American Hospital Association, and the continued existence of site-neutral payments is far from certain.
-In September 2019, the District Court for the District of Columbia overturned CMS's site-neutrality policy, a decision it reaffirmed in October 2019.
-However, in December 2019, the same judge allowed site neutrality policy to move forward in CMS's 2020 payment structure, clarifying that the earlier decisions applied to 2019 payments only.
-In November 2019, CMS issued a Final Rule (that was reissued with a correction in January 2020) that included site-neutral payment policy,14 which has resulted in litigation that is ongoing at the time of writing.
+Site neutrality has been embraced by private payers and state Medicaid programmes; however, site neutrality has faced significant opposition, particularly from the American Hospital Association (AHA), which has legally challenged these rules.
+Initially, the AHA was successful, as courts held that HHS exceeded its statutory authority, but in December 2019, the same judge from previous cases allowed site neutrality policy to move forward in CMS's 2020 payment structure, clarifying that the earlier decisions applied to 2019 payments only.
+In November 2019, CMS issued a Final Rule (that was reissued with a correction in January 2020) that included site-neutral payment policy, and the Supreme Court declined to take up the lawsuit – effectively ending the dispute.11

 Medicaid is a joint state and federal programme traditionally for certain indigent or impoverished individuals who are aged, blind or disabled, or members of indigent families with dependent children that meet income and resource standards set by the state Medicaid agency.
-Medicaid today covers more individuals than Medicare, making it the largest single payment system in the United States, in terms of persons served.15 The federal government contributes roughly half of the reimbursement for the Medicaid programmes, though some US states with struggling economies receive much higher reimbursement than others.
-Although the rates payable by Medicaid in most states are notoriously low (and in many cases fall far short of the provider's costs), the rates will be increased for a number of years under the ACA, possibly making the programme more attractive for primary care physicians and others who are either in scarce supply or simply do not wish to treat these low-income patients.
+Medicaid today covers more individuals than Medicare, making it the largest single payment system in the United States, in terms of persons served.12 The federal government contributes roughly half of the reimbursement for the Medicaid programmes, though some US states with struggling economies receive higher reimbursement than others.
+Although the rates payable by Medicaid in most states are notoriously low (some falling short of the provider's costs), the rates will be increased for a number of years under the ACA, possibly making the programme more attractive for primary care physicians and others who are either in scarce supply or simply do not wish to treat these low-income patients.

 Commercial and private insurance